Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇫🇷 France vs 🇩🇪 Germany: e-money licensing compared

 Choosing between France and Germany for a e-money licence starts with who you will answer to: ACPR (part of the Banque de France).
 Not the AMF, which handles markets and crypto. on one side, BaFin, with the Deutsche Bundesbank. on the other, via the Etablissement de monnaie electronique. and the E-Geld-Institut under the ZAG. respectively.
-The two regimes differ on 5 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 Dimension 🇫🇷 France partly open